 The School of English offers a graduate training pathway for students undertaking a four-year PhD.
 The structured doctoral programme will support and develop students' research skills and knowledge as well as assist in their acquisition of transferable skills that might be applied in a range of career pathways.
-The School of English's doctoral assessment continues to be based solely on the examination of a written thesis based on original research and its defence at a viva voce examination.
+The School of English's doctoral assessment continues to be based primarily on the examination of a written thesis based on original research and its defence at a viva voce examination.
+The School also supports students who wish to complete a PhD by Artefact, allowing for submission in a format that includes two substantial elements: a written document of at least 20,000 words and a substantial artefact or portfolio of artefacts.
+Irrespective of the format for submission, the standard by which the work is evaluated remains the same as doctoral awards through other formats: a significant and original contribution to knowledge in the field.

 Graduate Training Elements (GTEs) support the students' research and writing by providing a range of opportunities to develop the necessary skills and understanding of postgraduate study.
 The GTE modules available include both credit and non-credit courses.
 Students who complete credit-bearing modules will receive a separate transcript of their courses.